The ultimate 10-Point checklist for buying a digital picture frame

 Display quality

 The quality of a display is defined by the number of pixels per inch (PPI).
-The more pixels there are, the sharper the screen will appear.
+The more pixels, the sharper the screen will appear.

-To give an example: A 24 inches screen with a resolution of 1920 x 1200 will have a pixel density of 94 per inch.
-A 30 inches screen with the same resolution only has 75 pixels per inch.
+To give an example, a 24-inch screen with a resolution of 1920 x 1200 will have a pixel density of 94 pixels per inch, while a 30-inch screen with the same resolution has only 75 pixels per inch.
 You can find a Pixel Size Calculator here.

-The difference isn’t immediately visible when you do not have a side-by-side comparison.
-But once you get used to higher screen quality, you don’t want to settle on a lower PPI value.
+The difference isn’t immediately visible without a side-by-side comparison.
+But once you get used to higher screen quality, you don’t want to settle for a lower PPI value.

 It’s called the “Retina Screen Effect.”
 When Apple introduced its iPhones and later MacBooks with a higher PPI value screen and called them “Retina,” people started noticing the difference a high-quality display can make.

-If you are looking at a screen size of more than 27 inches, you should probably get a 4K model that will deliver a real crispy image.
+If your monitor is larger than 27 inches, you should probably get a 4K model that will deliver a crisp image.

 An acceptable PPI value for a picture frame is around 90.
 Higher is better.
-The further you stand away from the screen, the lower the PPI value can be.
+The further you stand away from the screen, the lower the PPI value.

 Aspect ratio